 The Parsonage Inn is an elegant and historic bed and breakfast in the heart of downtown Grand Rapids.
 Pastors Steven and Deb Koster offer five bedrooms in their Queen Anne home, built in 1882 and located in the gorgeous Heritage Hill neighborhood in West Michigan’s largest city.

-The affordable elegance of the five available guest rooms include three on the second floor and two on the third floor.
+The affordable elegance of the five available guest rooms include three on the second floor and a two-room suite on the third floor.

-You’ll find a home theater TV room on the first floor, and a TV on the third-floor landing.
+You’ll find a home theater TV room on the first floor.
 To preserve the ambiance of a historic home, the guest rooms do not include TVs.

 The Parsonage Inn is within walking distance of many attractions, breweries, antique stores, restaurants, boutiques, and downtown venues.
 Come and explore all the cultural sites and sounds of the city as well as the full four seasons of the West Michigan countryside.